Julia Rais

-Yang Amat Berbahagia Cik Puan Julia Aishah Binti Abdul Rais, known professionally as Julia Rais, (born 19 February 1971) is a Malaysian former model and actress.
-She is a member of the Bendahara dynasty as the second wife of Abdullah of Pahang, the 6th modern Sultan of Pahang and 16th Yang di-Pertuan Agong of Malaysia.
+Che Puan Julia Abdul Rais, (born 19 February 1971) is a Malaysian former model and actress.
+She is a member of the Bendahara dynasty by marriage, as the second wife of Abdullah of Pahang, the 6th modern Sultan of Pahang and 16th Yang di-Pertuan Agong of Malaysia.

 Julia had a successful, but short, career in Malaysia as a film actress in the early 1990s and was known for her European features.
 She played the title character in the 1990 films Isabella and Mira Edora and in the 1992 film Nadia.
 Julia also had roles in the films Hati Bukan Kristal, Driving School, and Suci Dalam Debu.
 She received two awards and a nomination for Best Actress at the 9th Malaysian Film Festival in 1991.
 She ended her acting career shortly after marrying into the Pahang royal family.